zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/widgets/combobox.md

 ### Accessibility Tab {#accessibility}

 The **Accessibility** tab allows you to configure settings for combo box accessibility features.

+### Advanced Tab {#advanced}

+The **Advanced** tab allows you to configure settings for features that is beyond the normal configurations.

+*   Performance group

+    * **Lazy loading** – allows user to configure when the combobox's options data being loaded.
+If yes, the data will be loaded only after the user triggers options menu being opened.
+    * **Loading type** – allows user to configure the loading animation of combobox.

+{{% alert color="info" %}}
+Lazy loading will always fetch 100 data for each request.
+Pagination will be triggered when user scrolls to the bottom of the options menu.
+But currently, we have technical limitation to pass this pagination data from the combobox to microflow/nanoflow datasource.
+{{% /alert %}}

+*   Multiple selection
+This setting only applicable for combobox with multiple item selections.

+    * **Selected items sorting** – allows user to configure the sorting mechanism to display the selected items.
+        *   **Caption** if selected, this settings will display selected items based on their captions, regardless of user's selected sequence.
+        *   **Default** if selected, this settings will not do any sortings on the client side.
+But will keep the sorting from the saved values given from datasource. \
+        Which means that on default behavior: \
+        if the target attribute value is set (association multi select) the data will already sorted based on values from the API and combobox will display it as it is. \
+        Otherwise, if there is no target attribute (database multi select) the selected items will be displayed based on user's selected sequence.

+*   Filter

+* **Filter type** – allows the user to type into the input and filter displayable options on the combo box.

 ### Common Tab {#common}